MoltonMontro/TestDocs/docs/source/AssetBundles.rst

 Reusing Content Bundles
 ```````````````````````

 Although it is preferable to properly migrate older assets into master bundles, preexisting content bundles can be easily reused as a master bundle.
-Rename the \*.content file to be \*.masterbundle file instead.
+Rename the &#42;.content file to be &#42;.masterbundle file instead.
 Then, add a corresponding MasterBundle.dat file as described in the file setup for master bundles.